 Once you’ve configured settings, click Next at the top of the screen.
 The Map Groups page appears.

-ARM automatically maps the groups from the archive to matching groups in the system.
-Click Map Groups to perform the automatic mapping.
+To automatically map the groups from the archive to matching groups in the system, click Map Groups.
 The following image shows the groups from the Archived Groups section mapped to matching groups from the System Groups section.

-Confirm that all group names are in the proper position to be mapped correctly, and then click Save to save the new Restore job, or click Next to map users from the archive to the users that exist in the system.
+Confirm that all group names are in the proper position to be mapped correctly.
+Then, click Save to save the new Restore job or click Next to map users from the archive to the users that exist in the system.

 Restoring to a client domains (tenancy) enabled client